nanoant/nim-orm/README.md

    for user in User.where((@password == "123" or @password == password) and
                           (@name == "joe" or @name == name)): echo user.name

+   # expected: joe, ann
+   for user in User:
+     echo user.name

    ~~~

 ### Discussion